nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![AddItemState0](images/developer-guide/AddItemState0.png)

 Step 2.
 The user executes `addi i/Key q/200 d/Cabinet keys sp/9.90 cp/4.90 t/new` command to add 200 keys to item list in TrackO.
-The `addi` command creates an `AddItemCommandParser` which checks the necessary input arguments for
+The `addi` command creates an `AddItemCommandParser` which checks that the following input arguments are present before parsing the arguments into an `AddItemCommand` object:
 * item name (prefixed by `i/`)
 * quantity (prefixed by `q/`)
 * description (prefixed by `d/`)
 * sell price (prefixed by `sp/`)
 * cost price (prefied by `cp`)

-are present before parsing the arguments into an `AddItemCommand` object.
 Tags (which are prefixed by `t/`) are optional inputs and will be parsed into the `AddItemCommand` as well if they are present.